 - 1. Transcendent: not localisable in space and time, lies beyond the everyday realm of physical senses. - 2.
 Ineffable: not expressible in language, can't be described - 3.
 Noetic: conveying illumination, truth.
 Knowledge is gained through the mystical experience that would otherwise not be available to the recipient through ordinary means. - 4.
 Ecstatic: filling the soul with bliss, peace, overwhelming - 5.
 Unitive: uniting the soul with reality.
 The feeling of complete oneness with the divine a.
-Write an explanation of mystical experiences with reference to Stace, Tillich and Miller.
+Write an explanation of mystical experiences with reference to Stace, Tillich and Miller - can be notes or a mind map